jonathancone/git-busy-tutorial/README.md

   nothing added to commit but untracked files present (use "git add" to track)
   ```

-1. Add the README.md file to the "stage", sometimes called the "index" to make it tracked
+1. Add the README.md file to the "stage", sometimes called the "index" to make it tracked:

   ```shell
   $ git add README.md
   ```
-1. View the status, notice that the file has been "staged" for commit
+1. View the status, notice that the file has been "staged" for commit:

   ```shell
   $ git status